Interested in Running for Council?

 - You want to help set direction for the community

-Please fill out the following forms if you wish to be registered for a candidate in the 2022 Municipal Election and return them Elections at RM of Springfield or drop off to the Municipal Office at 100 Springfield Centre Drive, Oakbank, Manitoba.
+Please fill out the following forms if you wish to be registered as a candidate in the 2022 Municipal Election and return them to the Municipal Office at 100 Springfield Centre Drive, Oakbank, Manitoba.

 Download forms here:

 AMM municipal elections resource hub

 The AMM has developed this hub with helpful resources and information for both new and returning municipal candidates.

 The 2022 Candidates Guidebook, found on the AMM elections hub, is your source for everything you need to know as a candidate.
 It is designed to assist anyone who is interested in seeking election or re–election to municipal office.
 It provides an overview of the election process in Manitoba, and outlines the steps you need to take to run as a candidate in a municipal election.